Short Term Volunteers

 What Should I Bring?

-We expect short-term volunteers to bring their own food and supplies, including tent, sleeping bag, sleeping pad, and appropriate clothing and shoes.
+For volunteers who plan to stay onsite, this generally includes a tent, sleeping bag, sleeping pad, and appropriate clothing and shoes.
 Make sure you have a rodent-proof place to store your food — coolers and plastic tubs work well.
 We provide flat spots to set up tents, access to our visitor bathroom (sink and toilet, no shower) and outdoor kitchen, and potable water for drinking and cooking.
 We do share our water with the wolves, the greenhouses, and the full-time staff, so awareness and conservation in your water usage is a must.
 If you are unable to bring two week’s worth of supplies in one go, you can give one of our staff a list of what you need and some money, and we can grab supplies for you on one of our trips to the town of Westcliffe.

 Come prepared to camp in mountain weather.
 Summer generally brings warm days and cool nights, with potential for thunderstorms in the afternoon.
 Autumn usually has mild days and cold nights (our first nights below freezing are in mid-September).
 The first snow usually falls in early October.
 By December, winter is in full swing.
 Winter days are cold and usually sunny.
 Winter nights can be frigid and windy.
 It’s not unusual for us to be snowed in during the winter.
 Spring-time temperatures are warm during the day and cold at night.
 Most of our snow falls in March and April.